Director of Foster Care

 Her personal mantra is “whatever you encounter in life, take the opportunity to find and use your ability to make it better.”

-Vivian is Executive Assistant to the President and CEO, Vice President of Advancement and Vice President of Operations and Technology.
+Vivian is Executive Assistant to the President and CEO and the Vice President of Advancement.
 With more than 30 years of experience and a Master of Religious Leadership Degree from Candler School of Theology at Emory University.
 Vivian is motivated by and attributes her success to developing and cultivating strong relationships with family, church, friends, Wellroot colleagues, clients, and board members.
 For Vivian, developing strong relationships is the foundation of everything she does professionally, personally, and spiritually.

 Vivian is the mother of one adult son, Chris.
 Vivian resides in Stone Mountain, Georgia, where she worships and serves as a Lay Servant at Stone Mountain First United Methodist Church.